 One of the most addictive substances available today is cocaine.
-Millions of people are addicted to cocaine, and most of these people never enter into addiction treatment and begin their recovery.
-One of the main reasons people avoid entering into treatment is because they don’t want to face potentially painful cocaine withdrawal symptoms.
+Millions of people are addicted to cocaine, and most never enter addiction treatment and begin their recovery.
+People avoid entering treatment because they don’t want to face potentially painful cocaine withdrawal symptoms.

 How Cocaine Affects the Body